 The new version of Ionic, as many developers claim, is the best Ionic ever.
 What is more, thanks to web components future updates will be minimum, as the underlying technology will remain the same.
 The only real changes may be for the framework we use Ionic with, not for Ionic itself.

-The migration process is quick and painless; we don’t need to rewrite the app and can help ourselves with detailed documentation and linter.
+Above all, the migration process is quick and painless.
+We don’t need to rewrite the app and can help ourselves with detailed documentation and linter.

-There are many great benefits connected to Ionic 4 and the work required to migrate is minimum.
-It appears that the answer is simple: it is worth to migrate from Ionic 3 to Ionic 4, to benefit from the serious improvements, get better support and not need to worry about future updates.
+To sum up, there are many great benefits connected to Ionic 4 and the migration requires minimum work.
+It appears that the answer is simple: it is worth to migrate from Ionic 3 to Ionic 4.
+Above all, to benefit from the serious improvements, get better support and not need to worry about future updates.